Love & Mercy

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This shows the protagonist's commitment to 1960s Brian commits fully to his revolutionary vision for Pet Sounds, telling the session musicians they're going to make the greatest rock album ever.
 1980s Melinda chooses to pursue a relationship with Brian despite warnings about Landy, crossing into a dangerous new world., moving from reaction to action.

 At 59 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat False defeat: 1960s Pet Sounds is released to poor commercial reception in America—the label and band don't understand Brian's vision.
+Notably, this crucial beat False defeat: 1960s Pet Sounds is released to poor commercial reception in America—the label and band don't understand Brian's vision.
 1980s Dr. Landy confronts Melinda aggressively, revealing the depth of his psychological control over Brian and threatening her involvement., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 89 minutes (74% through) represents the emotional nadir.
 Here, 1960s Brian abandons SMiLE, retreating to bed for years—his creative spirit dying.
 1980s Melinda discovers the extent of Landy's malpractice and control, learning Brian has been essentially imprisoned and overmedicated.
-The 'whiff of death' is Brian's lost years and stolen autonomy., reveals the protagonist at their lowest point.
+The 'whiff of death' is Brian's lost years and stolen autonomy., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 96 minutes initiates the final act resolution at 80% of the runtime.
 Melinda decides to fight for Brian, contacting his family and gathering evidence against Landy.
 She synthesizes her love for Brian with practical action, choosing to risk everything to free him from his captor.
 This marks the beginning of Act 3., demonstrating the transformation achieved throughout the journey.